firefly-iii/docs/docs/docs/data-importer/help/faq.md

 There is also a [Firefly III API](../../firefly-iii/api.md) that you can connect to \[YOUR BANK HERE\], if you are clever enough to build something in your favorite programming language.

+## Can you clean-up the transactions from \[my bank\]?

+If your bank delivers terrible CSV files, or when the Nordigen / Salt Edge import is exceptionally messy, there is *nothing* I can do about it.

+There are simply too many banks and financial institutions in the world for me to manage exceptions or options for.
+If you run into a data quality issue, the best place to get it addressed is at the source: your bank.

 ## I want to auto-import transactions from \[my bank\] out of the box!

 You can use the [command line](../usage/command_line.md) or the [POST command](../usage/post.md) to automate your import.